Hollie Duncan: Women's

 Duncan, with new teammates Megan Balsdon, Rachelle Strybosch and Tess Bobbie began the 2021–22 season with a semifinal finish at the 2021 Oakville Labour Day Classic where they lost to event winners Team Tracy Fleury.
 In their next event, the team won the Stu Sells Oakville Tankard, defeating the Kerry Galusha rink in the final.
 The following week, they lost in the final of the KW Fall Classic to Team Galusha.
 They responded with their second event title of the season at the Stu Sells Toronto Tankard where they defeated Team Shannon Jay in the final.
 Because of their successes on tour, Team Duncan had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, the team finished with a 3–3 record, failing to qualify for the championship round.
 Team Duncan played in two more tour events during the season, missing the playoffs of the 2021 National Grand Slam of Curling event and reaching the quarterfinals of the DeKalb Superspiel.
 Due to the postponement of the 2022 Ontario Scotties Tournament of Hearts due to the COVID-19 pandemic in Ontario, CurlON appointed Team Rachel Homan to represent the province at the 2022 Scotties Tournament of Hearts.
 However, because Homan herself was chosen to represent Canada at the 2022 Winter Olympics in mixed doubles, Team Duncan were awarded the spot as Team Ontario at the national championship, with Team Homan earning one of the three Wild Card spots.
 At the Hearts, Team Duncan started with four straight losses before winning their last four games, finishing the event with a 4–4 record.

 Team Duncan began the 2022–23 curling season playing in the 2022 PointsBet Invitational, where her rink was knocked out in the round of 16 by Team Penny Barker.
 The team then played in the 2022 National, where they lost all four of their games.
 They then played in the 2022 Tour Challenge where they finished the group round with a 2–2 record, before losing in a tiebreaker game to Isabella Wranå.
 Playing in those tournaments was good enough to qualify the team for the 2023 Ontario Scotties Tournament of Hearts.

 Personal life

 Duncan works as a lawyer and decision writer with the Royal College of Dental Surgeons of Ontario.
-She is married to Tim Duncan, and has one son.
+She is married to Tim Duncan, and has two sons.